 Examination timetables are published on the University's website by the Examination Schools.

 Consultation sessions are arranged in Trinity term for third and fourth year students.
-The timetable of sessions is available here.
+The timetable of revision sessions is made available in week 0 Trinity term.

 Following an examination, the examiners' write a report which provides statistical information and feedback to the department and the University.
 Reports on previous examinations are made available to students.